Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Symplectic -manifolds: definition and properties

-If $H$ is not proper, then consider instead the {\MB } function $f$ in \cref{Lemma making H proper MB}.
+\begin{cor} Recall we always assume $Y$ is connected.
+If $H$ is proper, then the fibres of $H: Y\to \R$ are connected.
+If $H$ is not proper,\footnote{e.g.\,this often occurs naturally for the open subsets $U_J\subset Y$ from \cref{Rmk Atiyah-Bott}, due to the removal of $U_{\alpha}$'s from $Y$.} then the minimum of $H$ is connected and so are all level sets $H=c$ with\footnote{ For any sequence of points $p_n\to \infty\in Y$ (meaning $p_n$ leaves any $K_i$ of a given exhaustion of $Y$ by compact subsets $K_i$), let $H_p:=\liminf H(p_n)$.
+Then $\liminf H:=\inf \{H_p:$ all sequences $p_n\to \infty\}$.
+So $H\leq c$ is compact for $c<\liminf H$. } $c<\liminf H$.
+Moreover, the $\Sigma$ in \cref{Lm nice subdomain} is connected. \end{cor} \begin{proof} The moment map of a Hamiltonian $S^1$-action on a connected compact symplectic manifold has connected fibres \cite[Lemmas 2.1 and 2.2]{At82}.
+The same proof holds for connected open symplectic manifolds if the moment map is exhausting.
+Suppose now $H$ is not proper.
+We instead use the {\MB } function $f$ in \cref{Lemma making H proper MB}.
 The connectivity lemma in Nicolaescu \cite[Lem.3.62]{Nicolaescu} proves the claim for {\MB } functions on closed connected manifolds whose indices and co-indices are even.
 We can adjust his proof to work for exhausting {\MB } functions as follows.
 Suppose $f\geq c$ is disconnected, for large $c>0$.
-By the same handle-attachment argument as in Nicolaescu's proof, $Y$ is obtained from $f\geq c$ by handle-attachments which do not change the number of connected components, so this contradicts the connectedness of $Y$.
+By the same handle-attachment argument as in Nicolaescu's proof, $Y$ is obtained from $f\geq c$ by handle-attachments which do not change the number of connected components, contradicting connectedness of $Y$.
 So $f\geq c$ is connected.
-The flow of $\tfrac{\nabla f}{\|\nabla f\|^2}$ is defined for $f\geq c$ (there are no critical points), so yields a diffeomorphism $\{f\geq c\} \iso \{f=c\}\times [c,\infty),$ with the second coordinate being the value of $f$.
-So all level sets of $f$ above $c$ are connected (it follows in particular that $\Sigma$ is connected).
+The flow of $\tfrac{\nabla f}{\|\nabla f\|^2}$ is defined for $f\geq c$ (there are no critical points), yielding diffeomorphisms $\{f\geq c\} \iso \{f=c\}\times [c,\infty),$ the second coordinate being the value of $f$.
+So all level sets of $f$ above $c$ are connected (so in particular $\Sigma$ is connected).
 The rest of Nicolaescu's proof applies, after replacing any occurrences of ``$f=f_{\max}$'' by $f=c$.
 The second claim now follows by ensuring that $H=f$ on a sufficiently large compact set that includes $H\leq c$ in the interior (and we know that outside of this set, $df(X_{\R_+})>0$ by \cref{Lemma making H proper MB} so $f>c$ there). \end{proof}

 \begin{lm} Over any field of coefficients, we have a module isomorphism